DIRECTOR: Sean Byrne

 Pruitt Taylor Vince

-The Loved Ones came along at a time when Australian horror was having a sort of resurgence of excellent and quality genre films.
+The Loved Ones came along at a time when Australian horror was having this sort of resurgence of excellent and quality genre movies.
 We had the terrifying Wolf Creek a few years prior that sort of blew up on the festival circuit and was a home-grown hit.
 We also had the bleak and brutal crime horror film Snowtown which put the 'bodies in a barrel' murders on full display.
 All three were low budget, gritty and extremely dark.
 All have grown to become masterpieces of Australian cinema in my eyes.

 DEATH TOLL: 5